jzebedee/uscis/README.md

 The raw JSON results are also collected into a [SQLite archive](https://www.sqlite.org/sqlar.html) and published as an artifact, in the case of debugging or if there's additional information to extract.
 These artifacts are _not_ a permanent collection and will be removed eventually based on the [artifact retention period](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization).

 ## Changelog

+### v0.3 - 2023-07-29

+* Release notes are now generated with `sqldiff` output to compare daily changes

 ### v0.2 - 2022-05-05